Embedded reviews are a great way to convince all website visitors that you are a legitimate and trustworthy business.

 How can I get more reviews or Google reviews?

-Interestingly, there are two factors that affect this the most:
+Interestingly, there are two factors that help you get more reviews:

 In other words, by showing others have reviewed your business, you can ultimately generate more reviews.
 More importantly, you should have a process in place to constantly ask for reviews after each customer interaction.